lebpac/lebpac.github.io/hot-lunch.md

 title: Hot Lunch
 ---

-**The hot lunch program will be back soon!
-Join the [mailing list]({% link mailing-list.md %}) for updates.**

-Lunches are ordered ahead of time.
-Ordering and payment is done through MunchaLunch.
-If you're new to the school, you can [sign up for a MunchaLunch account here](https://munchalunch.com/schools/leb/).
+🍣 Sushi lunch is every **Wednesday**, starting November 17th.

+## How to order

+Lunches are ordered, and paid for, ahead of time through [MunchaLunch](https://munchalunch.com/schools/leb/).
+Orders must be placed at least six days in advance (by Thursday evening); no exceptions.

+Have a lunch question?
+[We got you!](mailto:lunch@lebpac.ca)